HazemTamerSerag/Astra-Tech-Task/README.md

 # Blog Management Android App

-A modern Android application for managing blog posts with full API operations, built using Jetpack Compose and following MVVM architecture pattern.
+A modern Android application for managing blog posts with API operations, built using Jetpack Compose and following MVVM architecture pattern.

 ## Features